 By this point it should start to become clear whether you have the right team in place or not.

-But I always like to dig in deeper and find the real pain points.
-Which leads me to a small list of things to watch out for.
-If you feel you are identified with any of these, time to fix or fire.
+But I always like to dig in deeper and find the real pain points, which I’ve learned from the US-based clients that we serve.
+This leads me to a small list of things to watch out for.
+If you feel you identify with any of these, it could be time to fix or fire.

 5 signs of a bad development team (or process)

-- There is no established development process (scrum/agile, waterfal?) — it should be very transparent to all stakeholders what the process is.
+- There is no established development process (scrum/agile, waterfall?) — it should be very transparent to all stakeholders what the process is.

-- You are considered QA(Quality Assurance) — a bad development team will repeatedly send you buggy releases for you to review.
+- You have not considered QA(Quality Assurance) — a bad development team will repeatedly send you buggy releases for you to review.

 - Releases are always late — not a single sprint is delivered on time.
 While some delays are OK, consistency is key.

-- No roadmap — playing it by ear or as you go will get you knowhere when developing software.
+- No roadmap — playing it by ear or as you go will get you nowhere when developing software.

-- No design-driven development — a great user experience is cornerstone for a succesful digital product.
-If your team handles design as an afterthought you are setting the product up for failure.
+- No design-driven development — a great user experience is the cornerstone for a successful digital product.
+If your team handles design as an afterthought, you are setting the product up for failure.

 Fix or Fire

 Every situation is different.
-Sometimes teams just need direction, sometimes the entire team is not efficient.
-My recommended approach is simple: give your current team direction, plan a sprint or two, if the product and process does not start shaping up, it’s time to fire.
+Sometimes teams just need direction, and sometimes the entire team is not efficient.
+My recommended approach is simple: give your current team clear direction, an organized process, and plan out a few sprints.
+If the product and process do not start shaping up, it could be time to consider firing the team.